cscart/docs/en/cscart_addons/addons/address_autocomplete_by_google/index.rst

 Demo
 ====

-    Check out the Address Autocomplete by Google add-on in our |demo_store|.
+    Check out the Auto Address add-on in our |demo_store|.

     .. |demo_store| raw:: html